X01XX/Unorthodox-Expert-System/README.md

 # Unorthodox-Expert-System
-An Unorthodox Expert System, an expert of its own state.
+An Unorthodox Expert System, an expert of its own state, no human intervention is required.

 Based on an improved interpretation of the Karnaugh Map.
 Karnaugh Maps have a bug, and there is a fix, see the top of the file theory.html